 In all instances, please follow the college's Timesheet Guidance on the Research Office webpage.

 All FP7 & H2020 timesheets to be sent to firstname.lastname@example.org, containing the following in the title: Acronym, P-number, Period, Name of Person.

 Please ensure signed hardcopies are retained by your section admin to ensure integrity in keeping with the CEC audit requirements.
 Failure to do so will result in costs being rejected by the CEC up to 7 years after the end date of the project.

-Each month all Section and Dept Admin will receive a Staff Listing Report (pdf) of all funders who require timesheets completed.
+Each month all Section and Dept Admin will receive a Timesheet Due Report (pdf) - 130KB of all funders who require timesheets completed.
 These should be collated and sent to the JRO on a monthly basis (or at least a quarterly basis as minimum).
-Please view the Comprehensive and Project-Level Timesheets Table (pdf) for guidance on which timesheet to complete and who in the JRO to send the timesheets to.

 Please also view the list of Timesheet Common Errors (pdf) received in the JRO.
 Incorrect timesheets will be returned to the department to correct and resubmit.
 Please be aware of funder reporting deadlines so a speedy return will be very much appreciated.

 PLEASE NOTE: If an academic/researcher/technician/clinician etc is working on a CEC project as well as another funder who requires timesheets, please could you ensure their time on the NIH and/or Research Council or Innovate UK award is recorded on separate rows on the timesheet, named under the “Funding Source” and sent to the EU JRO Timesheets mailbox (email@example.com) and cc’d to the Senior Grants Administrator supporting your department.